wheatliu/trade/README.md

-# AMM
+# Trade

 ## Overview
-AMM is designed to centrally manage cryptocurrency exchange accounts.
-Currently, it supports spot trading and displays account positions information.
-Future features will be continuously improved.
-It supports real-time account synchronization using WebSocket.
+Trade is a personal experimental project that provides a management backend for cryptocurrency exchange accounts.
+It enables trading operations like spot, futures, and options trading through exchange APIs.
+Currently, spot trading and account trade data synchronization have been implemented.
+Support for futures, options trading, and public market data storage will be added in future updates.

 ## Supported Exchanges
 - [x] Binance